onlabsorg/olojs/doc/Store.md

 Returns the URL of the resource hosting the database.

 ### Store.prototype.connect(credentials) - async function
 This method establishes a connection with the backend.
 - **credentials** is an object that identified the user for access control.
   The content of the credential object is defined by the backend implementation.

 ### Store.prototype.connected - getter
 It returns true if the store is connected to the backend.

-### Store.prototype.getDocument(collection, docId)
+### Store.prototype.getDocument(docId)
 Returns a [Store.Document](#document-class) object.
-- **collection** is the name of the store collection containing the document
 - **docId** is the name of the document

-This method caches the returned object, therefore it returns always the same object when passing the same collection-docId combination.
+This method caches the returned object, therefore it returns always the same object when passing the same docId.

 ### Store.prototype.disconnect() async function
 Closes the connection to the backend.
 Closes all the open documents and cleares the documents cache.

 ## Document class